OpenOCL/openocl.github.io/_posts/2019-01-22-release-of-openocl-v3.md

 If you come from an earlier version see the [release notes](https://github.com/OpenOCL/OpenOCL/releases/tag/v.3.11) that contains a list of changes below.
 Otherwise you can directly go to the download of [OpenOCL v3.11](get-started) or pull the latest version from the master branch.

+Also note that the URL of the github repository has changed.
+Update your remote URL with:
+`git remote set-url origin https://github.com/OpenOCL/OpenOCL.git`

 ### Release Notes
 The release includes many changes to the API.
 Some class names, method names, and the way the solver is created are changed.
 If you come from an earlier version you need to adapt your model/code for this version.
 Below you find a list of changes.
 Also look at the examples how they are implemented (and look at the API documentation at [openocl.org](https://openocl.org)).
 This is also the first release to support Octave, and this release will become the first stable release.